ItsMe-Pal/ItsMe-Pal/README.md

 Contributions are not only welcome but encouraged!
 If you have ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

 ## Important
-- All the donations are 55% for charity institutions and the 45% for the contributors from developers.
+- All the donations are 55% for charity institutions and 45% for the contributors from developers.
 - The only proof for you to know that your donation will be sent to the right place, is by setting with me a date n time for a live video call and we will settle which entity or individual the donation will goes for
 	- everything will be noted with date,time,names
 	- Everything will be recorded and proved